Parent and Friends Association (PFA)

 Our objective is to raise money for the school with each event we run.
 Much time and effort goes in to organising and running an event that we aim to raise fund to maximise the benefits.

-upgraded the playground equipment in the Years 5/6 area
+- upgraded the playground equipment in the junior school with the install of four cubbies,

 3. Strengthen our School Spirit.